mazeyqian/learning/README.md

-# study
+# learning

 The best saying is that the only unchangeable thing is changeable.
-I will not stop studying new knowledge because it is excellent for me to acquire different ideas.
+Therefore, I will continue learning new knowledge because it is excellent for me to acquire different ideas.

-For now, I am studying a new programming language.
+For now, I am learning a new programming language.